gender selection in islam in 2023

 Gender selection in Islam Sunni

-In some case gender selection is not allowable in the opinion of Sunni leaders only in extreme cases, genetically issues and possible abnormalities due to the genetic history of intended parents, we mentioned before that they consider two factors when dealing with embryo cells, discarding rest embryos and interfering in God’s will.
+In some cases, gender selection is not allowable in opinion of Sunni leaders, only in extreme cases, genetically issues and possible abnormalities due to the genetic history of intended parents; we mentioned before that they consider two factors when dealing with embryo cells: discarding rest embryos and interfering in God’s will.

 While gender selection for medical reasons is permissible, Islam Sunni in some countries does not condone the deliberate and arbitrary choice of one gender over the other to increase a family’s chances of having the desired gender of the child.

-According to them, having female offspring is a pre-Islamic opinion and it’s better to be satisfied with Allah’s Decree and don’t seek to have a specific gender of the child.
+According to them, having female offspring is a pre-Islamic opinion, and it’s better to be satisfied with Allah’s Decree and not seek to have a specific gender of the child.

 Gender Selection in Islam Shia